Concatenation's Guidance for Contributors

 Concatenation began life in 1987 as an annual print fanzine distributed to the then two UK Easter conventions and the managers of a score of specialist SF shops.
 It reviewed science and SF for the year and had a peak print run of 5,000.
 In 1997 it moved to the internet and in 2002 increased its updates and re-introduced (from its print days) news columns.
 Judging from site visits and site hits, these moves have proved popular.
 Site growth since the turn of the millennium to date (2009) has been 20% a year so doubling every 3 or 4 years!
 It shows no signs of slowing.
 Do check our Google score and site ranking for searches on things like 'science fiction news' and/or 'science fiction book reviews' (see also how many other sites are out there and where we come with respect to these).

 Concatenation receives a five-figure number of unique visits a month (and many more hits - excluding search engine hits and multiple page visits as part of a single unique visit).
-The number of visitors to the site is increasing so Concatenation runs what is called a 'sticky' site.
-Nearly two thirds of visitors to the site are from the British Isles, a third from North America, and between 5-10% from other countries.
+The number of visitors to the site is increasing so Concatenation runs what is called a 'sticky' site (many having come across us return again and 'stick' with us).
+Around half of visitors to the site are from the British Isles, a third from North America, and between 15 - 25% from other countries.
+(Much depends on month of the year: months following our major three seasonal updates a year see a few thousand more unique visitors.
+This in itself tells something about the nature of Concatenation's following.)

-Nearly all of those most closely involved with Concatenation are, or have, worked as professional scientists be it in academia, industry or governmental and non-governmental organizations.
+Nearly all of those most closely involved with Concatenation are, or have, worked as professional scientists be it in academia, industry or governmental and non-governmental organizations, or are engineers, work in computing or other technology-based sector.
 Consequently much of the site either has takes a hard SF approach or has reference to science.
 This is not to decry softer aspects of the genre, but that our specialisation is very much that of the science fact and fiction interface.

-You may have noticed that our site design is very simple and is mainly text-only without art work, pictures, video, sounds etc. We do link to other sites that have bells, whistles and tinsel.
+You may have noticed that our site design is very simple and is mainly text-only without artwork, pictures, video, sounds etc. We do link to other sites that have bells, whistles and tinsel.
 (If you want eye-candy and frills then go elsewhere.)
-All we try to do is provide a seasonal coverage of key events within the SF world albeit through a British-European prism of SF buffs many of whom are scientists.
+All we try to do is provide a seasonal coverage of key events within the SF world albeit through a British-European prism by SF buffs many of whom are scientists and engineers.

 We hope that the information on this page helps you to contribute to the site as we continue its development.
 Meanwhile elsewhere there is further information on our introductory editorial and also a summary of our history.